Updated on July 6th, 2020

 Trade Winds Hotel (Halcyon Heights)

 What is your top piece of advice for anyone visiting for the first time?

 You will be conscious that you are in a home environment because of the superior hospitality & service that creates the ambience for the perfect holiday escape.
-Although we are all self-protective, the island presents you with the experience of a new sense of freedom that you may not have encountered before.
+Although we are all self-protective, the island presents you with the experience of a new sense of freedom.

 “Be prepared to unwind, let down your guard & delve into the ultimate island adventure in paradise!”